murat1399/Translation-Extension/README.md

 # Translation Extension
-A simple Chrome extension that translates selected text using the free Google Translate API.
+A simple Chrome extension that translates selected text using the free Google Translate API and Google Cloud API.
 Made by Murat, Meryem and Ömer.

 Features
 ---
 Instantly translates selected text via a popup.
-Uses Google Cloud Text-to-Speech API andGoogle Translate API for fast and reliable translations.
+Uses Google Cloud Text-to-Speech API and Google Translate API for fast and reliable translations.

 Files
 ---